Writing can be difficult for a number of reasons.

 For many people war is unacceptable because of the money that is spent on it.
 Massive amounts of money are spent on weapons and soldiers.
 For example, each cruise missile costs £700,000 and overall the world spends £2 million per minute on military items.
 Consequently, this means less money is available for developing health and education facilities and dealing with poverty – the cost of 23 Patriot missiles could keep 2 million people from Mozambique in seeds, clothes and pots for the year!
 Another money issue is the damage done to people and property because this all has to be paid for.
 Towns like Hiroshima had to be completely rebuilt and medical treatment for the wounded like Simon Weston costs thousands of pounds.
 Clearly then a powerful argument against war is the huge amount of resources that are spent on weapons and the damage done by war which could be better spent on improving life for everyone.

 Read a good piece of text and annotate the features that make it so good.

-This will take practice.
+This will take practise.
 You may find that you need to revisit stages 1 and 2 a few times to perfect your piece of writing.